Call Us!

 Remember, declaring bankruptcy gets most of your debts forgiven, however, you forfeit most of your valuable assets in return.
 In addition, you will no longer experience wage garnishments.
 Conversely, you may not be able to obtain credit for seven years, and there is a limit on how much you can earn during bankruptcy.
 If you’re thinking about filing for bankruptcy in Calgary, call us to speak with a professional who can help.

-In 2023, 75 Calgary residents reached out to debt.ca to finally tackle their debt problems.
-They were struggling with an average debt load of $21,589 but now have the help they need to get their finances, and their life, back on track.
+Each year, Debt.ca is pleased to provide residents of Calgary with the debt relief they’ve been searching for.
+On average, they were struggling with a debt load of $21,589 but now have the help they need to get their finances, and their life, back on track.

 Get on the path to debt freedom